Earth Bodies

 Martha Hincapié Charry is a BIPoC Colombian artist, decolonial curator, choreographer, performer and researcher based in Berlin.

-Martha is curator and artistic director of Plataforma/SurReal Berlin: independent festival for dance, performance, installation, discourse and screen dance since 2011.
-2021 and 2022 she was associate curator of Radialsystem Berlin.
-In 2017/21 she worked as curator of Dance Bienal Cali, Colombia.
+Martha is curator and artistic director of Plataforma/SurReal Berlin: independent festival for dance, performance, installation, discourse, screen dance, new and ancestral technologies since 2011.
+In 2021 and 2022 she was associate curator of Radialsystem Berlin, in 2017 and 2021 she was co-curator of Dance Bienal Cali, Colombia.
 Since 2015 she is a member curator of REDIV, the Ibero-American network of video dance festivals.

 Martha Hincapié Charry’s work for Rise Festival is realised in collaboration with the Goethe-Institut Glasgow.